-- 2. Supplemental Controls - a.
+- a.
 A home occupation shall be compatible with the residential character of the dwelling and the immediate vicinity.
 The occupation shall not produce offensive noise, vibration, dust, odors, pollution, interference with radio or television reception, traffic congestion, or other objectionable conditions which are audible, visible, or otherwise detectable by human senses at the property line. - b.
 The proposed use shall be conducted only inside the dwelling, and shall not occupy more than forty (40%) percent of the total floor area of the dwelling, not to exceed one-thousand (1,000) square feet.
 Home occupations shall not be conducted inside an accessory building or garage.
 There shall be no exterior alterations, additions, or changes to the structure in order to accommodate or facilitate a home occupation.

 - c.
-The use shall be conducted by a resident of the dwelling, and no more than two (2) fulltime equivalent employees shall be employed in the business. - d.
+The use shall be conducted by a resident of the dwelling, and no more than two (2) full-time equivalent employees shall be employed in the business. - d.
 No more than two (2) home occupations shall be carried on in a single residence. - e.
-No activity, materials, goods, or equipment incidental to the home occupation shall be externally visible. - f.
-The residence used for home occupation shall not be a storage facility for a business conducted elsewhere. - g.
+The majority of goods or products sold on the premises must be produced on the premises. - f.
+No activity, materials, goods, or equipment incidental to the home occupation shall be externally visible. - g.
+The residence used for home occupation shall not be a storage facility for a business conducted elsewhere. - h.
 No show windows or advertising outside the premises other than the permitted home occupation announcement sign (see Article 8) shall be used.